Let’s make Chickpeas with Spinach and Sun Dried Tomatoes

 Be careful not to overcook your onions, the texture shall be soft without any browning.

-I like baby spinach, I use it in lot of my dishes and often it’s my main ingredient on my Green smoothies.
-On this recipe you can use any kind of spinach and just chop it.
+I like baby spinach, I use it in a lot of my dishes and often it’s my main ingredient on my Green smoothies.
+On this recipe, you can use any kind of spinach and just chop it.

-Add the coconut cream little by little with some water and let it simmer in low heat until you get a nice liquid texture – a quite thick one.
+Add the coconut cream little by little with some water and let it simmer on low heat until you get a nice liquid texture – a quite thick one.

 At the end, add your spices and the lime, let it simmer just for 3-4 minutes and it’s ready.